jwodder/confab/README.md

 - `--servername <DOMAIN>` — (with `--tls`) Use the given domain name for SNI and certificate hostname validation; defaults to the remote host name

-- `--startup-interval-ms <INT>` — Specify the time to wait in milliseconds between sending lines of the startup script
+- `--startup-wait-ms <INT>` — Specify the time to wait in milliseconds before sending each line of the startup script [default value: 500]

 - `-S <FILE>`, `--startup-script <FILE>` — On startup, send lines read from the given file to the server before requesting user input